 Certain studies have proved that lack of calcium can lead to colon or rectum cancer and increase the risk of prostate cancer.
 Calcium supplements or taking a diet high in calcium can prevent this condition.

-Treatment of calcium deficiency is necessary to prevent long term health issues and maintain strong bones.
+Treatment for calcium deficiency is necessary to prevent long term health issues and maintain strong bones.
 It can be treated in the following ways.

 1. Dietary Changes: